gonuit/rps/README.md

 ## 🎯 Positional arguments

-Arguments can be passed by adding to the command the － simple, but sometimes it is useful to give them in a specific place, here positional arguments come to the rescue.
+Arguments can be passed by adding them to the end of the command － simple, but sometimes it is useful to give them in a specific place, here positional arguments come to the rescue.

 Positional arguments are defined as numbers in parentheses: `${0}`, `${1}`, `${3}` and so on....